What Do You Actually Get With Wispr Flow Pro?

 What Are Users Saying About Pro vs Free Value?

-- Hit Free tier cap within 5 days (64% of Pro conversions)
+- Hitting the Free tier cap within the first few days of heavy use

-- Frustration with 19-second Free tier latency during rapid dictation (14%)
+- Frustration with Free tier latency during rapid dictation

-- Realized they don't dictate enough to justify $15/mo (41% of churned Pro subscribers)
+- Realizing they don't dictate enough to justify $15/mo

-- Found free local alternative with better latency (28%)
+- Finding a free local alternative with better latency

 Does Wispr Flow's Cloud Architecture Justify Ongoing Subscription?